Alejogb1/job-board/blog-data/why-isnt-tfdatadataset-fetching-images-from-a-file-path-using-map.md

 id: "why-isnt-tfdatadataset-fetching-images-from-a-file-path-using-map"
 ---

-Alright, let’s talk about `tf.data.Dataset` and why you might be banging your head against a wall when trying to load images directly from file paths using the `map` function.
+, let’s talk about `tf.data.Dataset` and why you might be banging your head against a wall when trying to load images directly from file paths using the `map` function.
 I've been there, staring at the screen, thinking I've correctly configured my data pipeline only to be greeted by the cold, hard reality of errors.
 Let’s unpack it.

-The core issue isn't that `tf.data.Dataset` *can’t* work with file paths, it's that its `map` function isn’t inherently designed for file i/o operations at that level, especially when working with images, which are usually binary data that require specific decoding.
+The core issue isn't that `tf.data.Dataset` _can’t_ work with file paths, it's that its `map` function isn’t inherently designed for file i/o operations at that level, especially when working with images, which are usually binary data that require specific decoding.
 This is a common misunderstanding.
-The `map` function is primarily designed for *in-memory* transformations of data elements.
+The `map` function is primarily designed for _in-memory_ transformations of data elements.
 It excels at tasks like numerical manipulations, reshaping tensors, or one-hot encoding.
 When you pass a file path to `map`, it's treated as any other string—it doesn’t magically know to read an image from that path.

 Let's break down what typically goes wrong and how to fix it.
 When you try something like this: